 It is the intent of the Company to better utilize the skills of the employees represented by the IAMAW and IBEW through the New Ways of Working Program.
 The implementation of this program is not intended to replace IAMAW and/or IBEW bargaining unit members.
 The Company's commitment in this regard is evidenced by the proportional headcount guarantees being offered by the Company.
 Rather, the intention is to optimize utilization of the skills of the trade of the IAMAW and IBEW bargaining unit members.
+At no time during the development and implementation of the New Ways of Working will capability training of maintenance tasks be performed by employees of the Company that are not represented by either the IAMAW or IBEW.

 As part of this optimization, IAMAW and IBEW bargaining unit members may be relieved from performing certain tasks that do not require the skills of the trade.
-The initial focus will be on transferring cleaning, inspection, and lubrication of the model line (Premium) to BCTGM bargaining unit members who may be assigned to perform this work by management.
-If the Company intends to expand beyond cleaning, inspection, and lubrication of the model line, the Company and the IAMAW will meet and discuss the next steps before implementation begins.
+The initial focus will be on transferring cleaning, inspection, and lubrication of the Chips Ahoy! line to BCTGM bargaining unit members who may be assigned to perform this work by management.
+If the Company intends to expand beyond cleaning, inspection, and lubrication of the Chips Ahoy! line, the Company and the IAMAW will meet and discuss the next steps before implementation begins.
 If the Company intends to include tasks traditionally belonging to the IBEW bargaining unit members in the New Ways of Working program, the Company will meet and discuss the tasks the Company desires the IBEW bargaining unit members to train the BCTGM bargaining unit members to perform prior to implementation.

 IAMAW and IBEW bargaining unit members will assist with developing the necessary training programs, including any standard operating procedures or other guidelines.
 IAMAW bargaining unit members or IBEW bargaining unit members will also train the BCTGM bargaining unit members to perform the assigned tasks.
-An IAMAW bargaining unit member or an IBEW bargaining unit member who is assigned to assist in developing a training program, and/or to train BCTGM bargaining unit members will be paid lead pay while engaged in developing training programs or performing training activities.
-The Company, the IAMAW, and the IBEW will work together as soon as possible upon ratification to determine what specific activities and time increments will trigger lead pay entitlement.
+An IAMAW bargaining unit member or an IBEW bargaining unit member who is assigned to assist in developing a training program, and/or to train BCTGM bargaining unit members will be paid an additional \$1.50 per hour, referred to as training pay, while engaged in developing training programs or performing training activities.
+The Company, the IAMAW, and the IBEW will work together as soon as possible upon ratification to determine what specific activities and time increments will trigger training pay entitlements prior to starting any BCTGM training.
+At minimum, time spent developing the training program and/or training the BCTGM will be scheduled in advance in blocks of at least one (1) hour to help establish when training pay is appropriate.